 Performance Measures are how Council will evaluate the amount of progress made relative to the timeframe established for the actions, or whether the final achievement is realised.
 This section of the Plan will be assessed annually.
-It provides a framework for management consistent with the anticipated availability of resources and anticipated community needs.
+It provides a framework for management consistent with the anticipated availability of resources and anticipated community needs α The Action Plan contains elements that address the need to assess the environmental impacts of an activity, such as operating and maintaining sportsground.
+Measures to minimise such impacts are contained in the Action Plan.